wclaytor/wclaytor.github.io/scripts/github/issues-sync/README.md

 ## Contributing

-When adding features to this script:
+When adding features to this tool:
-1. Keep the script simple and focused
+1. Keep the code simple and focused
-2. Add examples to the `examples/` folder
+2. Add tests to the `tests/` folder
 3. Update this README with new functionality
-4. Test with the test script before committing
+4. Run `uv run pytest` before committing

 ## License